Public Interest Post-Graduate Fellowships

 Fellowships are prestigious and highly competitive.
 The application process for fellowships requires a significant amount of planning, preparation and time.
 Organizations typically require a personal statement and a proposal highlighting the issues and needs addressed in the project.
 Applications for fellowships are usually due early in the fall semester of the third year of law school.
 Starting the planning process early, even in the first year of law school, improves your chances of being successful in obtaining a fellowship.
 Fellowship sponsors are looking for a demonstrated commitment to public interest law, so consider a summer job with a public interest employer and participate in relevant student organizations.

-Please set up an appointment with Rashida West, Associate Director for Government and Public Interest Law, if you are interested in applying for a post-graduate fellowship.
+Please contact the director of career and professional development in the Career Strategies Office if you are interested in applying for a post-graduate fellowship.
 The Career Strategies Office is happy to provide advice, assist in the preparation of the fellowship application and help you prepare for interviews.

 Public Interest Fellowship Resources